oweb36/mws-docs/Characters/Air Conditioners/Aufs.md

 ## Personality
 Aufs is Aufs.
 He is simply Aufs.
 He is proud of being Aufs as his identity.
 This is why he is probably the sanest.
 Him being Aufs will make him remember that he is still Aufs and not some maniac in the event that everyone goes insane, and this identity and memory keeps Aufs sane as Aufs remembers that he is still Aufs.

 Aufs is also mysterious.
 Not many people know a lot about him, as he is quite secretive and secluded.
 He is not the most social person in the [Megarchive Warehouse](Megarchive%20Warehouse.md).
 He doesn't interact a lot with people.
+He always seems to be plotting something.

 He though is an egotistical perfectionist.
 He is pretty cunning and sly.
 He would reveal this side randomly in the event that he decides to reveal himself.
-He flexes on people and shows how **PROUD** he is.
+He flexes on people and shows how **PROUD** he is to be Aufs and sane.

 Aufs puts this egotistical tough guy facade, but he is a softie in reality.
+If you know him well, he is actually a great person to talk too.
+But don't share his secrets, or you will break his trust.
+He may help you, but not really that much.

+Aufs is always plotting something.
+It is usually mundane or ridiculous, but the way he does so is creepy and gives off an evil vibe.
+This is amplified with his mysterious nature.

 Aufs is also funny when made fun of.
 He is quite a funny person after all, even though he ain't aims to be that.
 This is why he kinda the [butt monkey](#Being%20the%20Butt%20Monkey) of the [Megarchive Warehouse Show](Megarchive%20Warehouse%20Show.md).

-TBA

 ## Relations